wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
-V3.5 : 27-Feb-2022 by wavemotion-dave
+V3.5 : 01-Mar-2022 by wavemotion-dave
-  * Added preliminary support for ECS and ECS-Sound-Enhanced games.
+  * Added support for ECS and ECS-Sound-Enhanced games.
+  * Improved internal database so more games are recognized correctly.

 V3.4 : 04-Dec-2021 by wavemotion-dave
   * Added support for more ROM segments so games like DK Jr Homebrew will run.